goodic50/neo4j-health-check-plugin/README.md

 ## Neo4j version 4.x

-The target database name needs to be specified as a path parameter e.g. /labs/health/neo4j
+The target database name needs to be specified as a path parameter e.g. */labs/health/neo4j*

+Increased the major-minor version numbering to reflect the Neo4j version and follow the APOC scheme.

 ## Query result